Treating diabetes in cats? All about diabetes mellitus in cats

 The most common signs are:

-• Drinking and urinating more often - Your cat suddenly hangs over its water box remarkably often or needs to go to the litter box more often.
+• Drinking and urinating more – Your cat is suddenly spending a noticeable amount of time at its water bowl or needs to use the litter box more often.

-• Eating more, but still losing weight - It seems like your cat has a good appetite, yet you see him slowly losing weight.
+• Eating More but Still Losing Weight – It seems like your cat has a good appetite, but you still see him slowly losing weight.

-• Drowsiness or playing less - Your cat sleeps more than usual, avoids playtime or lies alone a lot.
+• Lethargy or reduced playfulness – Your cat is sleeping more than usual, avoids playtime, or spends a lot of time alone.

-• Dull or thinner coat - The coat loses its luster, becomes sloppy or even falls out.
+• Dull or thinner coat – The coat loses its luster, becomes unkempt, or even falls out.

-• Sweetish smell - In advanced cases, the breath or coat may smell slightly sweetish, due to the buildup of sugars in the body.
+• Sweet smell – In advanced cases, the pet’s breath or coat may have a slightly sweet smell due to the buildup of sugars in the body.

 The problem: These symptoms can also belong to other conditions - such as thyroid problems or kidney disease.
 Therefore, when in doubt, a visit to the veterinarian is essential.
 Especially if you recognize several of these symptoms, it is wise not to wait.